fryagbye/tinderboxwithquarto/README.md

 Please refer to the output results of `quato check`.

-- Quarto is using the released version 1.5.57.
+- Quarto is using the released version 1.7.13 (pre-release)[^noteinstallversion].
-- R is version 4.4.0
+- R is version 4.4.2.
 - I use luaLatex for output in Japanese.
 I have installed MacTex because TinyTex doesn't include it.
 - It may be better to uninstall TinyTex.
 - I have set it to use the `lightbox` extension ( included in Quarto v1.4+.)

+[^noteinstallversion]: Since the old headless mode has been removed from Chrome 132, Quarto v1.7.13 or later is required.

 `quarto check` output